MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 Enums can also have initializers and even functions.
 I want to show you a second example to give you an idea for how you could use these features.

 Let's assume we want to model a player's turn in a  dice based game.
 The only rule of the game is that the player needs to roll a dice until she gets a value that is *not* 6.
-If the player dices a 6 she needs to repeat the dice roll.
+If the player rolls a 6 she needs to repeat the dice roll.

 We can model this turn with an enum.
 Most cases in which you would actually use an enum are more complicated than this one, but I want to show you the functionality with an example that is not too extensive.
 This is what the basic enum should look like: